 - c.
 The SMRC may solicit professional written reviews of the materials and/or comments from appropriate audiences or resource persons.
-The SMRC shall read/view the material, consider the reviews of the material, study the comments on the complainant's questionnaire, consider the evaluative standards and criteria provided in Sections I and V-IV of this policy and render a decision based on a majority vote. - d.
+The SMRC shall read/view the material, consider the reviews of the material, study the comments on the complainant questionnaire, consider the evaluative standards and criteria provided in Sections I and V-IV of this policy and render a decision based on a majority vote. - d.
 Within (30) calendar days of the principal's receipt of form FM-3448 by the principal, the SMRC shall prepare a written report with recommendations for the principal to follow.
-The committee's final recommendation maydetermination shall be any or a combination of the following: - 1. allow the challenged material to maintain its current status prior to the complainant's objection; - 2. leave the challenged material in the classroom or library/media center and permit the complainant to complete the Request to Limit Access form to limit their child's access to the specific material and request that the teacher provide an alternate assignment, but allow students to use alternate materials approved by school personnel who require the use of the disputed item; - 3. limit the educational access of reclassify the challenged material to an appropriate age or reading level based upon professional/literary reviews (details about the limitations must be outlined in the report); or - 4. remove the challenged material from the total school environment.
+The committee's final recommendation maydetermination shall be any or a combination of the following: - 1. allow the challenged material to maintain its current status prior to the complainant's objection; - leave the challenged material in the classroom or library/media center and permit the complainant to complete the Request to Limit Access form to limit their child's access to the specific material and request that the teacher provide an alternate assignment, but allow students to use alternate materials approved by school personnel who require the use of the disputed item; - limit the educational access of reclassify the challenged material to an appropriate age or reading level based upon professional/literary reviews (details about the limitations must be outlined in the report); or - 4. remove the challenged material from the total school environment.
 This action will require an automatic review of the material by the District Materials Review Committee (DMRC). - e.
-Within seven (7) calendar days after receipt of the SMRC recommendation determination, the principal shall inform the complainant of the decision and shall send copies of all reports and communications to the appropriate Region Superintendent and the District Supervisor of Library/Media Services. - 3.
-Except as required by Section I.B.1., access Access to challenged materials shall not be restricted during the review process.
+Within seven (7) calendar days after receipt of the SMRC recommendationdetermination, the principal shall inform the complainant of the decision and shall send copies of all reports and communications to the appropriate Region Superintendent and the District Supervisor of Library/Media Services.
+If the SMRC determined to reclassify or remove the challenged material (per Section X.B.2d.3-4), notification via memorandum must be sent to the Board.

+- 3. Except as required by Section I.B.1., access Access to challenged materials shall not be restricted during the review process.
 The materials shall remain in use pending the outcome of the review.
-No challenged material may be removed from the curriculum or

-- from a collection of resource materials solely because it presents ideas that may be unpopular or offensive to some. - 4.
-A copy of the selection and reconsideration procedures shall be placed in the library/media center's professional collection for reference. - 5.
-Each school principal shall include a copy of this policy in the school's staff handbook and shall review the selection and reconsideration procedures with the staff as needed, emphasizing the policies pertaining to the teaching of controversial issues and the ethical considerations that are needed in handling citizen complaints with courtesy and integrity. - 5.6.
+No challenged material may be removed from the curriculum or from a collection of resource materials solely because it presents ideas that may be unpopular or offensive to some. - 4.
+A copy of the selection and reconsideration procedures shall be placed in the library/media center 's professional collection for reference. - 5.
+Each school principal shall include a copy of this policy in the school 's staff handbook and shall review the selection and reconsideration procedures with the staff as needed, emphasizing the policies pertaining to the teaching of controversial issues and the ethical considerations that are needed in handling citizen complaints with courtesy and integrity. - 5.6.
 The Chief Academic Officer (CAO) may request that the DMRC review any SMRC determination. - C. District Level Formal Appeal for Reconsideration of Non-Adopted Instructional, Library/Media Center, and Other Educational Materials Only